duyenecology/stan-models/README.md

 ### Exercises

-Participate in exercises in `docs/regression.qmd` or `docs/regression.html`.
-These exercises focus on vectorization, reparameterization, and using `targets` and `stantargets` for efficient, reproducible workflows.

 Try exercises in `docs/regression.qmd` or `docs/regression.html`.
 These exercises focus on vectorization, reparameterization, and using `targets` and `stantargets` for efficient, reproducible workflows.